 Publishing content that provides value to your readers and relates to your art business is how to keep your readers on your page longer and returning to your site.

-The information you gather from Google Analytics will help you to develop a more productive content marketing strategy.
+The information you gather from Google Analytics will help you develop a more productive content marketing strategy.

 Optimize Your Headlines